tmog123/Quantum_Assisted/README.md

 Refer to the Jupyter notebook tutorial to see how the code is meant to work for the quantum simulators (name is: Tutorial on how to use (Start here))

-Things done: Created the stuff needed to do simple IQAE, TTQS, QAS
+Things done: Created the stuff needed to do simple IQAE, TTQS, QAS, CQFF.
+Also created the ability to interface with IBMQ quantum computers

-Things to do: Create the code needed to generate the E and D matrices for IBM quantum computer backend, create the code for more advanced plotting and analyzing.
+Things to do: Create the code for more advanced plotting and analyzing

 QCQP: NOT IMPLEMENTED YET.
 So far only optimization routine that has been implemented is eigh method (diagonalization).
 For TTQS/IQAE, should look into implementing a QCQP method in optimizers.py